Hello Machine Bros!

 - Lighting is essential, it will allow you to appreciate well the colors and details of your figure.
 For your health, do not work in an environment with little lighting and ventilation.

-- Be careful with your brushes, always keep them in the water while you do not use them so that they are not damaged and dry them well before and after using them.
+- Be careful with your brushes, always keep them in the water while you do not use them so that they are not damaged, and clean and dry them well after using them.

 - Take some breaks!